theangryangel/logstash-output-jdbc/README.md

     - Add JDBC jar files to vendor/jar/jdbc in your logstash installation
   - And then configure (examples can be found in the examples directory)

+## Docker Container
+- Ready to use container with plugin installed could be pulled from docker hub.
+    `docker pull delatitude/logstash-postgresql-output:latest`

 ## Configuration options

 | Option                       | Type             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | Required? | Default |